karttur/arduino/_posts/2019/2019-11-10-ide-arduino-IDE-setup.markdown

 <span class='terminal'>$ brew cask install wch-ch34x-usb-serial-driver</span>

-Then again try to see
+Then again try to connect to your arduino board.